 Sometimes you might want an 80/20 it and go a little bit deeper and say, okay, I know that data observability works.
 So let's dedicate a bit more time to instrumenting more tests or adding more lineage, but don't try and eat a watermelon all in one bite, just bite by bite!

-If you’d like to hear other perspectives, check out the other parts of the series on Data Observability:
+If you’d like to hear other perspectives, check out the other parts of the collection on Data Observability: